jonesbusy/artifactory-artifact-manager-plugin/README.md

 > [!NOTE]
 > This plugin is maintained by the Jenkins Community and not by JFrog.

-> [!IMPORTANT]
-> The plugin is at early development stage and will evolve in a near future.

 Artifact Manager on Artifactory plugin is an Artifact Manager that allow you to store your artifacts into a generic repository on Artifactory.
 The use of this Artifactory repository as an Artifact storage is transparent to Jenkins and your jobs, it works like the default
 Artifact Manager.